AdobeDocs/genstudio.en/help/tutorials/add-references.md

 Navigate back to the _Brands_ home to see available brands populated with information that was manually added.

-You do not have to [publish](#publish-brand) your brand to see added information populated.
+You do not have to [publish](#publish-brand) your brand to make the information accessible.
 Any manually added information is available immediately after it is added.
 For others in your organization to use the brand info in GenStudio, you must publish it.

 ### Publish brand